Market Analysis and Insights

 The region that contributed the most to market revenue was Asia-Pacific.
 Carbon black is playing a bigger role in the construction engineering industry in the Asia-Pacific area due to its high stiffness, good chemical resistance, high tensile strength, low weight, high temperature tolerance, and low thermal expansion.
 In order to maintain its economy, Asia is expected to invest $8–$9 trillion in infrastructure development by 2030, according to the Asian Development Bank.
 In the Asia-Pacific region, it is projected that this would increase demand for carbon black in the building sector.

 Key Company Profiles

-Some key players in the global market are BASF SE, Dow Inc., Dominion Colour Corporation, Cabot Corporation, Mitsubishi Chemical Holdings, Nouryon, Birla Carbon Public Company Limited, Asahi Carbon Co., Ltd., Phillips Carbon Black Limited, and SABIC.
+The following are a few of the major companies operating in the global market: Nouryon, Birla Carbon Public Company Limited, Asahi Carbon Co., Ltd., Phillips Carbon Black Limited, Dow Inc., Dominion Color Corporation, Cabot Corporation, Mitsubishi Chemical Holdings, and SABIC.